GoogleCloudPlatform/cloud-run-mesh/README.md

 ### Multi-project

-If you want to run the CloudRun service in a separate project, to better isolate the permissions:
+If you want to run the Cloud Run service in a separate project, to better isolate the permissions:

 - the cluster and the mesh connector will all run in the CONFIG_PROJECT_ID.
 - it is recommended (but not required) to have 1 config cluster per region.
 - one or more shared VPCs should be used, in the CONFIG_PROJECT_ID
 - the servlerless connector will also run in the CONFIG_PROJECT_ID, associated with each shared VPC

-The setup steps will allow the project used by CloudRun access to the VPC and serverless connector, as well as viewer (list cluster and connect) to the config clusters in CONFIG_PROJECT_ID, just like in single project config.
+The setup steps will allow the project used by Cloud Run access to the VPC and serverless connector, as well as viewer (list cluster and connect) to the config clusters in CONFIG_PROJECT_ID, just like in single project config.

-It is strongly recommended for the CloudRun project to be associated with a single K8S namespace.
+It is strongly recommended for the Cloud Run project to be associated with a single K8S namespace.
 We plan to use part of the project ID as the default namespace, if the WORKLOAD_NAMESPACE is not explicitly configured.
 This simplifies the setup and reduces the risks, both namespace and projects are intended to isolate service accounts and permissions.